-Estimating the Useful Lives of Depreciable Property and Equipment, Investment Properties, and Computer Software.
-The Bank estimates the useful lives of property and equipment, investment properties, and computer software, and for purposes of computing depreciation and amortization based on the year over which the assets are expected to be available for use.
+Estimating the Useful Lives of Depreciable Property and Equipment (including ROU Assets), and Investment Properties, and Computer Software.
+The Bank estimates the useful lives of depreciable property and equipment and investment properties, and computer software, and for purposes of computing depreciation and amortization based on the year over which the assets are expected to be available for use.